 -c <filepath> command line option.

-Command line arguments are used to specify the size of the screen with default being 640px wide by 480px high.
-This can be changed using the
+The screenwidth and screenheight keys in the confifg file are used to specify the size of the screen, with the default values being 640px wide by 480px high.

 -h command line flags.

 improviz -w 1024 -h 768

 screenwidth: 1024 screenheight: 768

 When making Improviz fullscreen, it’s also necessary to pass in the number of the display it should be on.